 Please use the following guidelines when sending out oversize or bulk mail via Canada Post:

-- Oversize/Bulk mail require a "Canada Post Oversize/Bulk Mail Form" to accompany items.
+- Oversize/Bulk mail requires a "Canada Post Oversize/Bulk mail Form"

-- If bulk mailouts do not fit in the designated Canada Post campus mail slot, please contact the Mail Room at 778-782-8021 for pick up.
+- If bulk mailouts do not fit in the designated Canada Post campus mail slot, please bring to the mail room or contact the mail room at 778-782-8021 to arrange pick up.

 For Canada Post rates please refer to the Canada Post website below.

 SFU Surrey uses a local courier to deliver items within the Lower Mainland.
 Purolator is typically used for shipping outside of the Lower Mainland.